dakujem/oliva-tree/README.md

-# php-tree-utils
+# Oliva Tree Utils for PHP
-Simple utility for handling tree structures in PHP (Nette).
+Simple utility for handling tree structures in PHP.

 Useful for handling **tree data stored in database** or for performing **search** and **filter** operations on tree structures.